Problem

 1. Granular Project Structure

-Avoid placing all files in a single flat directory.
+Avoid flat directories.
 Use a deeply nested folder structure that mirrors your product’s architecture.
-This makes the project easier to maintain and allows docmd to efficiently track changes during development.
+This eases maintenance and allows docmd to track changes efficiently during development.

 2. Optimised Search Indexing

-For large sites, the Search Plugin is essential. docmd generates a highly compressed search index that is loaded on demand.
-This ensures that even with thousands of pages, the initial page load remains fast while providing full-text search capabilities across the entire site.
+For large sites, the Search Plugin is essential. docmd generates a highly compressed search index loaded on demand.
+This keeps the initial page load fast while providing full-text search across thousands of pages.

 3. Versioning and Archiving

-Leverage the Versioning Engine to separate legacy content from active documentation.
-By isolating older versions into their own build contexts, you reduce the number of pages that need to be re-processed during daily updates, significantly improving development velocity.
+Use the Versioning Engine to separate legacy content.
+Isolating older versions into distinct build contexts reduces the number of pages processed during daily updates.
+This improves development velocity.

 ]